QILINXIE02/reading-notes/201/class7.md

 Three semantic HTML elements used in an HTML `<table>` are:

-1. `<caption>`: This element provides a brief description or title for the table, making it easier for screen readers and users to understand the table's purpose.
+1. `<caption>`: provides a brief description or title for the table, making it easier for screen readers and users to understand the table's purpose.

-2. `<thead>`: It defines the header section of the table and typically contains column labels (e.g., `<th>` elements).
+2. `<thead>`: defines the header section of the table and typically contains column labels (e.g., `<th>` elements).
 This helps screen readers understand the structure of the table.

-3. `<tbody>`: This element groups the main content of the table, separating it from the header.
+3. `<tbody>`: groups the main content of the table, separating it from the header.
 It improves accessibility and makes it easier to style the table's data independently.

 # Introducing Constructors